 Secret to cooking rice in the microwave

 The secret to microwaving rice is to add the right amount of water.
 Too much water = soggy rice.
 Too little water = dry rice.
 Just right water = just right rice.
+The ratio:

 How to cook rice in the microwave

 To cook rice in the microwave, you’ll start with a microwave-safe container, raw rice (like basmati, jasmine, or sushi rice).
 For 4 people, you’ll need 1 1/2 cups of raw rice.
-This will make about 3 cups of cooked rice.
-Add enough water to cover the rice by about 1-inch.
-Microwave for 9 minutes, let rest, covered for 3 minutes (don’t peek!).
+Rinse the rice.
+Dump out all the water.
+Add 2-1/4 cups water.
+Microwave 5 minutes high/15 minutes at 50% of power/rest 5 minutes.

 Note: brown rice and wild rice have different cooking methods.
 Learn how to cook brown rice in the microwave here.